<img src="https://secure.insight-52.com/805485.png" style="display:none;">

 June 23rd, 2015

 The primary goal of all medical practices is to provide excellent care to patients, but at the end of the day, a practice is a business.
 Without a solid patient base, practices cannot be financially successful.
-Specialty practices that offer elective procedures like cosmetic plastic surgery, fillers and botox injections, and Lasik eye surgery, should not only rely on existing patients for business, but always be looking for ways to bring new patients into a practice.
+Specialty practices that offer elective procedures like cosmetic plastic surgery, fillers and injectable neuromodulators, and Lasik eye surgery, should not only rely on existing patients for business, but always be looking for ways to bring new patients into a practice.
 One of the most cost effective ways to build a patient base is through word-of-mouth marketing.

 Blog Feature